-- Albert Einstein is evaluating and processing applications... - " ...for transmission of electric signals and electrical-mechanical synchronization of time - The result: General Relativity is published in 1915 - First paper indicating that gravitational waves (GW) in 1916 - " Contains an algebraic error, leading Einstein to think that no energy is carried by GWs - Second paper in 1918 corrects this error, but Einstein indicates that the effect is of no practical interest since the effect is too small to be detected - Indeed: at that time there were no means that could have succeeded - " Einstein did in separate work establish the basis for lasers, quantum measurement, understanding of thermal noise - all ultimately needed for the detection!
+- Albert Einstein is evaluating and processing applications... - " ...for transmission of electric signals and electrical-mechanical synchronization of time - The result: General Relativity is published in 1915 - First paper indicating that gravitational waves (GW) in 1916 - In a second paper in 1918 Einstein indicates that the effect is of no practical interest since the effect is too small to be detected - Indeed: at that time there were no means that could have succeeded - " Einstein did in separate work establish the basis for lasers, quantum measurement, understanding of thermal noise - all ultimately needed for the detection!